This site is part of the Architecture of Paul Revere Williams tour. Visit the Tours page for the tour introduction and a complete list of sites.

 The building was used to hold church services from its completion on October 22, 1939, until the congregation built a new church and moved its services to that location in 1998.
 For fear of losing such a valuable piece of history, Moya Lear, a devout member of the church and widow of aviation developer Bill Lear, purchased the building and donated it to the nonprofit Reno-Sparks Theater Coalition in 1998.
 She hoped that the coalition would preserve the history and integrity of the building while promoting arts and education within the community.
 In Lear's honor, the building was renamed the Lear Theater, and in 2005 the coalition that owned it was renamed Lear Theater, Inc.

 The cause received numerous major grants and donations, but still failed to achieve its goal of renovating and opening the theater.
-In 2011, the non-profit corporation gave the Lear Theater and two other nearby properties to Artown, a non-profit organization that hosts Reno’s month-long arts and events celebration each July.
-In September 2021, the Reno City Council approved the City of Reno's purchase of the building and adjacent parking lot from Artown for a total of $875,000, to be paid in installments over seven years.
+In 2011, the non-profit corporation gave the Lear Theater and two other adjacent properties to Artown, a non-profit organization that hosts Reno’s month-long arts and events celebration each July.
+In September 2021, the Reno City Council approved the City of Reno's purchase of the church building and adjacent parking lot from Artown for a total of $875,000, to be paid in installments over seven years.
 Listed in the National Register of Historic Places, the Nevada State Register of Historic Places, and the Reno Register of Historic Places, the building remains vacant, its future yet undetermined.